Oxycodone is a strong opioid that milligram for milligram is approximately twice as potent as morphine. It is indicated

 for the treatment of moderate to severe pain, when morphine is not tolerated, and all other options have been considered.

-i.e. by a doctor in secondary care, general practitioners currently initiate almost one-third of prescriptions and continue
+i.e. by a doctor in secondary care, however, general practitioners continue to initiate almost one-quarter* of prescriptions

-oxycodone in 17% of people initiated in secondary care.
-Clinicians are urged to assess whether the initiation or continuation
+and continue oxycodone in 17% of people initiated in secondary care.1 Clinicians are urged to assess whether the initiation

 Morphine is the preferred first-line option for the treatment of acute and chronic moderate to severe pain, when a strong